 The Chaos Machine and the Platform Engine of Belief

-Max Fisher's The Chaos Machine is one of the most useful bridge books between old social media governance and the coming AI interface world.
-It shows how a system built to maximize engagement can become a machine for identity, grievance, conspiracy, and social reality without ever needing a coherent ideology of its own.
+Max Fisher's The Chaos Machine is one of the most useful bridge books between social media governance and the AI interface world.
+Its strongest claim is structural: when a platform optimizes for engagement, it can turn attention into distribution, distribution into social proof, and social proof into belief without needing a coherent ideology of its own.

 The Book